michaeltempleton/quicknode-takehome/README.md

 ### My Journey:

 After reading the instructions I first considered which language, library, and RPC provider I wanted to use for my solution.
 I chose JavaScript paired with Web3.js based on previous experiences.
 As I'm using an ephemeral environment for this project, I knew that I wanted to use Docker as a way for both the reviewer and I to run the project without worries of dependencies.
 Quicknode.eth did not resolve on Holesky and Sepolia during testing so I created flexible environment variables that would allow me to pass in not only the RPC Endpoints but also the ENS Name (in which I use resolver.eth to verify my solution is functional).
-I created a validation mechanic surrounding the `.env` file that would help ensure values are provided for all of the RPC URLs and Ethereum Address.
+I created a validation mechanic surrounding the `.env` file that would help ensure values are provided for all of the RPC URLs and ENS Name.
 I then implemented the necessary code for execution and ran through a few tests with the possible addresses I came up with.